Koxer1/Koxer1/README.md

 # Hi there 👋

+I am training on my own all the time in React.
+My dream is to be a Front-End Dev in the future

 - 🔭 I’m currently working on FavNotePro
 - 🌱 I’m currently learning React
 - 📫 How to reach me: konradlomzik@gmail.com